FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/tags.md

   * id: *my-vm*
   * user-defined tags: *team:web*

-The table below represents a finalized billing dataset with these *resources*.
+The table below represents a finalized dataset with these *resources*.
 It also shows the finalized state after all resource-oriented, tag inheritance rules are processed.

 | ResourceType    | ResourceId     | Tags                                        |
 | :---------------| :--------------| :-------------------------------------------|